nlhkabu/nlhkabu.github.io/_projects/bpcletool.md

     My first port of call was to develop a series of wireframes to:

-    * Divide the application's functionality into intuative groupings
+    * Divide the application's functionality into intuitive groupings
     * Show or hide content to the appropriate user classes
     * Establish how a standard user would move sequentially through the application's functionality
     * Set out visual cues to highlight an individual's progress